Jobuen/airflow_practice_project/README.md

 # airflow_practice_project
-This is a simple project for me to get some practice with apache airflow.
+This is a repository for me to get some practice with apache airflow.

-Originally based on the Twitter Data Pipeline Project Tutorial by Darshil Parma: https://www.youtube.com/watch?v=q8q3OFFfY6c
+- I've setup a simple twitter api

-Currently:
+- Read through and did some airflow tutorials
-- reading through airflow documentation
+- Finished